-How do you view the relationship and division of responsibilities between the OUSD(I&S) and the heads of the Intelligence Components of the Military Departments?
+15. How do you view the relationship between the OUSD(I&S) and the heads of the Intelligence Components of the Military Departments?
+What factors would you recommend that the USD(I&S) consider and weigh in providing input to the Secretaries of the Military Departments on the duty performance of the heads of their respective Intelligence Components?

-I understand that the OUSD(I&S) staff works closely with the heads of the intelligence and counterintelligence components of the Military Departments.
-I understand that the USD(I&S) provides input to the Secretaries of the Military Departments on the performance of the senior intelligence officer within each Military Department.
+My understanding is that the OUSD(I&S) staff works closely with the heads of the intelligence and counterintelligence components of the Military Departments.
+The USD(I&S) then provides input to the Secretaries of the Military Departments on the performance of the senior intelligence officer within each Military Department.

-The USD(I&S) is the Principal Staff Assistant to the Secretary of Defense with authority delegated from the Secretary of Defense to establish policy for DoD intelligence, counterintelligence, security, sensitive activities, and other intelligence-related matters.
-The Directors for Defense Intelligence within the OUSD(I&S) have specific programmatic responsibilities and support the USD(I&S) in carrying out his assigned responsibilities and exercising the authorities delegated to the USD(I&S) by the Secretary of Defense.
+The USD(I&S) is the Principal Staff Assistant to the Secretary of Defense with authority delegated from the Secretary to establish policy for DoD intelligence, counterintelligence, security, sensitive activities, and other intelligence-related matters.
+If confirmed as the DUSD(I&S), I will assist the Directors for Defense Intelligence within OUSD(I&S) with their specific programmatic responsibilities and support the USD(I&S) in carrying out his assigned responsibilities and exercising the authorities delegated to the USD(I&S) by the Secretary of Defense.